 TechTarget: What's driving the growing interest in biometrics?

 Nanavati: The direct reason for using any kind of security technologies - biometrics, tokens, smart cards, whatever - is to provide enhanced security with respect to accessing applications, to help you cut down on fraud.
 Biometrics provides a more robust audit trail.
 If you can positively identify somebody when they're initiating a transaction, and you know for sure it's that person, you can rely upon that [information] down the road.
-For example, if you were doing time and attendance using fingerprints or hand geometry, then you would know it was that person who was at that facility at that
+For example, if you were doing time and attendance using fingerprints or hand geometry, then you would know it was that person who was at that facility at that given time.

 TechTarget: What obstacles remain for implementation?
 Cost?